 mediumClassic(the default), you'll find Pacman to be good at not dying, but quite bad at winning.
 He'll often thrash around without making progress.
 He might even thrash around right next to a dot without eating it because he doesn't know where he'd go after eating that dot.
 Don't worry if you see this behavior, question 5 will clean up all of these issues.

-python pacman.py -p MinimaxAgent -l trappedClassic -a depth=3Make sure you understand why Pacman rushes the closest ghost in this case.
+python pacman.py -p MinimaxAgent -l trappedClassic -d 3Make sure you understand why Pacman rushes the closest ghost in this case.

 Question 3 (3 points) Make a new agent that uses alpha-beta pruning to more efficiently explore the minimax tree, in